Frequently Asked Questions

 Will the CCGOP recommend whom I vote for?

-The Cumberland County Republican Party CANNOT make recommendations in contested Republican primaries.
-To do so would be a direct violation of our Plan of Organization (our governing rules).
-We will provide awareness of Republican Party candidates running for office.
-During the election seasons, primary and general, you can also see a complete list of Republican candidates by visiting: https://vt.ncsbe.gov and click on “Sample Ballot”.
+We will provide awareness of Republican Party candidates running for office during the primary.
+You can also see a complete list of Republican candidates by visiting: https://vt.ncsbe.gov and click on “Sample Ballot”.
 On this site, you’ll also find a wealth of information to include County Board of Elections Information, One-Stop Voting sites, Polling Place Search, and a Voter Search where you can identify voting information about yourself to include your voter details such as your Voter Registration Number, Date of Voter Registration, and other info.
 You will be able to identify your Election Day Polling Site, your Voter History, and a myriad of other information.
 If you encounter individuals that don’t know if they are a registered voter or not, provide them the website information above.
 We highly recommend you research all of the candidates for yourself or come to one of our local club meetings to hear from the candidates directly!
 Finally, during General Elections, the CCGOP will often provide Candidate Slate Cards that identify all the Republican Candidates that are running for office.
 Poll volunteers will often pass out these cards at polling sites.

 How do I early vote?